aztek/scala-workflow/Readme.md

 -----------------
 Originally, idiom brackets is a fairly simple syntactic transformation, that wraps a function in `pure` call and replace each function application with `app` call.
-That way, only a single function, applied to idiom instances is supposed to be put inside the brackets.
+That way, only a single function, applied to idiom instances, is supposed to be put inside the brackets.

 Idiom brackets in `scala-idioms` are more flexible and currently support